ChainSafe/lodestar/docs/pages/beacon-management/networking.md

 ## ENR

-Ethereum Node Records (ENRs) are a standardized format utilized for network addressing and they replace the older formats of multiaddr and enodes.
-It facilitates a more comprehensive informational exchange between nodes compared to its predecessors.
-Each ENR contains a signature, a sequence number, and fields that detail the identity scheme used to generate and validate signatures.
-This identity scheme is pivotal for ensuring the authenticity and integrity of the information being exchanged between nodes.

-The primary objective behind ENRs is to aid nodes in discovering each other through the node discovery.
-This protocol relays vital identity information, including public keys (on the secp256k1 curve), IP addresses, and two port numbers for establishing connections and interactions between nodes on the network.
+Ethereum Node Records (ENRs) are a standardized format utilized for peer discovery - see [EIP-778](https://eips.ethereum.org/EIPS/eip-778) for the specification.
+An ENR consists of a set of key-value pairs.
+These pairs include crucial information such as the node's ID, IP address, the port on which it's listening, and the protocols it supports.
+This information helps other nodes in the network locate and connect to the node.

+The primary purpose of ENRs is to facilitate node discovery and connectivity in the Ethereum network.
+Nodes use ENRs to announce their presence and capabilities to other nodes, making it easier to establish and maintain a robust, interconnected network.

 Note that bootnodes are announced via ENR.

 ## Peer Communication (gossipsub and ReqResp)